 History Of Lego: The First LEGO Set

 I played with LEGOs from as long as I could remember and I have always wondered when LEGO came into existence.
 I know that it predates my existence, but by how much is what I didn't know.
-This was one reason I embarked on this journey to find the history of LEGO, and how it all began.
+This was one reason I embarked on this journey to find the history of LEGO, first Lego set and how it all began.

 LEGO is said to have started in a Danish carpentry workshop during the early 1930s.
 From that time to now, it has continued to blossom beyond our expectations.
 If we are talking about a toy line that has outshone Barbie, LEGO will come up.
 It is rare to see any kid or adult that hasn't heard of the toy series.
 You can come across different LEGO products and when services like LEGO MOVIES, LEGO VIDEO GAMES, LEGO RETAIL STORES, LEGO BOARD GAMES, LEGOLAND THEME PARK, as well as LEGO Serious Play.